How it All Works

 The typical Birthright Armenia experience has three phases:

-- Post-country: Continued exposure and involvement in community and organizational activities, assisting and facilitating alumni speaking forums to inspire future participants, promoting Armenian economic, cultural ties, strengthening diasporan Armenian organizations and community life.
+- Post-country: Continued involvement and engagement in Armenian activities, assisting and facilitating alumni presentations to inspire future participants, promoting Armenian economic, cultural ties, strengthening diasporan Armenian organizations and community life.

 WHEN YOU DECIDE TO APPLY: